Do I need tuition [Answers to question]

 Do you remember your past when you are interpreting things in a certain way only for someone to come in and provide a completely different perspective?

-If you are working on your own, you will likely be thinking things in a certain way as a result of your experiences.
+If you are working on your own, you will likely be thinking things only in a certain way as a result of your experiences.

 There is nothing wrong with that but it is very narrow and not sufficient to achieve subject mastery.